gjstirling/Boris-Bikes/README.md

-Within this project we are building an infrastruture to emulate all docking stations, bikes and repair work.
+Within this project we are building an infrastruture to emulate all docking stations, bikes and repair work by Greame and Corinne.

 There are 22 challenges to complete.